When you purchase through links on our site, we may earn an affiliate commission.

 Don't know whether you're a pronator, neutral or supinator when you run?
 Don't fear, former long-distance British runner Julian Goater is here to explain the differences between running gaits and how to assess yours

-With pronation the foot rolls inwards and nearly everybody pronates to some extent, and that’s how feet are designed to work, with the foot rolling slightly inwards as your bodyweight is taken on the ball of the foot.
+With pronation, the foot rolls inwards and nearly everybody pronates to some extent, and that’s how feet are designed to work, with the foot rolling slightly inwards as your bodyweight is taken on the ball of the foot.

 A mild pronator will probably find a neutral shoe ideal, providing a good arch support but no additional stability devices.
+Whether you reach for a carbon-plated running shoe or trail running shoe depends on the terrain you’re planning to run on.

-Over-pronation is when the outside of the heel makes the initial ground contact before the foot rolls inward, putting pressure on the ankle and foot.
+Overpronation is when the outside of the heel makes the initial ground contact before the foot rolls inward, putting pressure on the ankle and foot.
 Your foot and ankle don’t just roll, but actually collapse inwards as your weight goes over the foot – you may need some extra support from the shoe or from an orthotic device.

 There’s a large selection of anti-pronation shoes designed to compensate for this weakness but beware: too much correction will transfer your weight to the outsides of your feet.
 And although this will limit (and may even prevent) your pronation, it may cause problems higher up your legs, to your knees, hips or lower back.